boydmeredith/jbreda_kilosort/README.md

 - adjust kilosort parameters to 'good' data & then reassess on 'bad' data using data_screen.m
 - integrate kilosort into repo
 - turn main kilosort into function
-- write a config file wrapper function to iterate over differnt configurations
+- write a config file wrapper function to iterate over different configurations
 ---
 - determine 'protocol' for phy
 - Post-processing